drissiya/DeepCADRME/README.md

 ## Acknowledgements

-Thanks to the TAC 2017 ADR challenge organizers who provided us the gold set used to evaluate this work.
+We are very grateful to the TAC 2017 ADR challenge organizers who provided us the gold set used to evaluate this work.